 A pathway lined with fastigiate hornbeams runs across the meadow.
 This leads to an area planted with Japanese maple and copper beech trees which create a ribbon of red in autumn.
 Beyond lies the Kitchen Garden, where heritage varieties of fruit and vegetables are grown in plots shaped in the crosses of Saint George and Saint Andrew.

-The Wild Flower Meadow at Highgrove was named as the first of 60 Coronation Meadows in a project initiated by HRH The Prince of Wales in 2012 to commemorate the 60th anniversary of HM The Queen’s coronation.
+The Wild Flower Meadow at Highgrove was named as the first of 60 Coronation Meadows in a project initiated by HM The King Charles III in 2012 to commemorate the 60th anniversary of HM The Queen’s coronation.
 The meadow now contains more than 70 varieties of plants, making it particularly species-rich.